-Role: Assistant Professor of Produce Safety Systems and Horticulture and Landscape Architecture, CSU Fort Collins and Lead Scientist for the Spur Produce Facility
+Role: Associate Professor in Food Safety Systems, Department of Horticulture and Landscape Architecture, CSU Fort Collins, and Lead Scientist for the Spur Produce Facility

 How are you connected to Spur?